 Please show your opinions on this ticket, guys and dolls.

-#2 Updated by Vit Ondruch over 2 years ago
+#2 Updated by Vit Ondruch almost 3 years ago

 I am speaking from Fedoras, RHEL's Ruby packager point of view.
 So Ruby updates are my responsibility and we do care to provide latest Ruby.
 On the other hand, I have no idea what application our users run with the Ruby I provide.
 There is no way how to run "bundle install" since I don't know if my users are using Bundler or where they applications are located.